littensy/charm/README.md

 ### `batched(callback)`

-Combines multiple signal updates made by the callback into a single commit that gets triggered when the callback completes.
+Combines multiple signal updates made by the callback into a single commit that triggers effects once the callback completes.

 ```luau
 local getName, setName = signal("John")